mggg/GerryChain/docs/user/optimizers.rst

-Since the ``SingleMetricOptimizer`` class uses ReCom under the hood, we will need to do a lot of the same setup that we did in the :doc:`Runnin a Chain with ReCom <./recom>`
+Since the ``SingleMetricOptimizer`` class uses ReCom under the hood, we will need to do a lot of the same setup that we did in the :doc:`Running a Chain with ReCom <./recom>`
 section:

 .. code:: python